JanssenProject/jans/docs/README.md

 ## Command Line Argument Mode
-We will refer to this mode as **CL** Using this mode is difficult compared to IM.
+We will refer to this mode as **CL**.
+Using this mode is difficult compared to IM.
 The first is to get help, so type:
 ```
 /opt/jans/jans-cli/config-cli.py --help
 ```